alexanderchuranov/Metaresc/README.md

 Default serialization of a pointer is a single instance of designated type, but Metaresc also supports representation of pointers as arrays of variable size.
-Size of the array in this case should provided as another field of the first wrapping structure (i.e. resolution of pointers within unions requie context of first top level structure that contains this union).
+Size of the array in this case should be provided as another field of the first wrapping structure (i.e. resolution of pointers within unions requie context of first top level structure that contains this union).
 Size may be specified either in bytes and serialization engine will calculate number of elements based on size of base type of the pointer, or user may provide a field with a number of elements in this variable size array.
-Size/count field could be specified via structured resource of the pointer field.
+The difference between those two methods is the same as for memory allocators in Libc. `malloc (size_t size)` takes a single argument and it is up to the user to manage objects within this range.
+On the other hand `calloc (size_t count, size_t size)` takes two arguments and ensure that total allocated range will fit `count` elements of `size` bytes. `size`/`count` field could be specified via structured resource of the pointer field.
 There are two options how this could be done.

 1. User may specify name of the `size`/`count` field as a string and denote that type of the resource is a `"size_field_name"` or